imadmali/rstanode/README.md

 ## stanode

-An ODE wrapper for [RStan](https://github.com/stan-dev/rstan) which takes a R function representation of an ODE system of equations and generates simulates via RStan
+An ODE wrapper for [RStan](https://github.com/stan-dev/rstan) which takes a R function representation of an ODE system of equations and generates simulates via RStan.

 ### Installation